TylerYep/wolfbot/README.md

-# wolfbot
+# WolfBot
-One Night Werewolf: AI Edition
+## One Night Werewolf: AI Edition
+By Tyler Yep and Harry Sha